Transfer Admission Process

 - At least one-half of the course requirements of the major and the last 30 semester hours must be completed at Xavier University for all undergraduate degrees.

-- At least 60 semester hours toward a bachelors degree must be earned in an accredited four-year institution.
+- At least 60 semester hours toward a bachelor’s degree must be earned at a regionally accredited four-year institution.

 - At least one-half of all business courses must be completed at Xavier University for business majors.